theminstack/snippets/maybe/README.md

 Safely represent and manipulate a value which may be unavailable, possibly due to an error.

 A [Maybe monad](https://en.wikipedia.org/wiki/Monad_(functional_programming)#An_example:_Maybe) is an immutable wrapper which allows you to defer handling null/undefined values and errors, until you want to capture the result of the operation.
+It's a alternative way of handling null/undefined values and errors.

 Let's say you want to access a user object which is stored as a JSON string in session or local storage.
 The vanilla way to do so might look like the following.